 - Children’s BJJ gis should not have too much material hanging off the sleeves, as this can be used against them.

 - After each wash, the toddlers’ jiu-jitsu gi should be pre-shrunk.
 And, ideally, you should choose BJJ gis that you know exactly what size you’re getting.

-Here is the simplest and good BJJ gis for kids that You may like.
+Here is the most straightforward and good BJJ gis for kids you may like.

 Elite Sports BJJ Kids Gi